owlks4/DLGTextCrawler/README.md

-﻿# DLGScalpel
+﻿# DLGTextCrawler

 A small command line program that crawls extracted text files from Apollo Justice, and returns all the lines of dialogue spoken by the requested characters - cleaned of control codes and markup text.

 It's intended to be used alongside the existing dlgTool, which extracts the heavily annotated game script from the binary files.
-DLGScalpel is for converting those annotated texts into a more readable format.
+DLGTextCrawler is for converting those annotated texts into a more readable format.

 ## Usage: